-The Alexander City Campus is located on ninety acres at the intersection of highways 280 and 63.
+The Alexander City Campus is located at the intersection of highways 280 and 63.
 The campus is 78 miles southeast of Birmingham, 55 miles northeast of Montgomery, 123 miles southwest of Atlanta, and 70 miles northwest of Columbus, Georgia.
-Campus classrooms overlook a three-acre lake situated on the 100-acre campus.
+Campus classrooms overlook a three-acre lake situated on the 90-acre campus.

-The George C. Wallace Administration Building houses the offices of Student Services, Financial Aid, Enrollment Services, the College Testing Center, ADA, Institutional Effectiveness, Student Support Services STEM, and classrooms.
+The George C. Wallace Administration Building houses the offices of Student Services, Financial Aid, Enrollment Services, the College Testing Center, ADA, Student Support Services STEM, and classrooms.